 “Without tradition, art is a flock of sheep without a shepherd.
 Without innovation, it is a corpse.” - Winston Churchill

-Atkins & Ai Gallery is delighted to present the joint exhibition of ink artists Li Yongfei and Qu Weiwei, Fantasia in Ink Major, an ink exhibition set to music.
+We are delighted to present the joint exhibition of ink artists Li Yongfei and Qu Weiwei, Fantasia in Ink Major, an ink exhibition set to music.

 It is my hope that by contextualizing contemporary ink works in fresh ways, we can also enrich and update our interpretations of ink works from past eras that sewed the seeds for these diverse contemporary works.